photo sharing and upload picture albums photo forums search pictures popular photos photography help login

 https://www.thecameraclub.co.uk/blog/post/gallery-1885-exhibition-ashok-viswanathan

-I love photography... i enjoy taking pictures as well as looking at images.
+I love photography...
+I enjoy taking pictures as well as looking at them.

 Technical Information

-My Rolleiflex 3.5F was recently CLA and brought out of retirement to shoot my favourite emulsion Ilford FP4 and HP5 as well as the occasional PAN F. Film is developed in D76 at 1:1 dilution.
+My Rolleiflex 3.5F had a CLA and brought out of retirement to shoot my favourite emulsion Ilford FP4 and HP5 as well as the occasional PAN F. Film is developed in D76 at 1:1 dilution.
 The negatives are scanned using a light box and using my Fuji XE3 with a vintage Nikon 105 mm f4 macro lens.
 The RAW file is then taken into Affinity for further processing.
-I’ve also added another Rolleiflex 3.5 and a vintage Hasselblad 500 CM/503CW system with 50mm, 80mm, 180mm, and 500mm lenses, three backs, and prism finders.
+I’ve also added another Rolleiflex 3.5 and Hasselblad 500 CM/503CW systems with 50mm, 80mm, 180mm, and 500mm lenses, three backs, and prism finders.
 My tripod of choice is a compact Manfrotto carbon fibre model with a ball head.

 The A3 prints for this exhibition were printed by N. Nara of SALTREE, Chennai, using large-format Epson printers on German Felix Schoeller smooth rag 300gsm paper in rolls.
 I am deeply grateful to Felix Schoeller, Schoeller Industrien India for their support of this exhibition.